d630/taskwarrior-um/doc/INFO.md

 #### Configurations

-Along with this script comes an examplary configuration file named `taskumrc.example`.
+Along with this script comes an examplary configuration file named `taskumrc`.

 The defaults are: